Sent: Friday, September 21, 2018 2:22 PM

 CALIFORNIA IS NO LONGER A REPUBLIC

-The State of California is no longer a republic, but instead a oligarchy comprised of a small number of politicians.
+As a result, the State of California is no longer a republic, but instead an oligarchy.
 The politicians wield power due to disproportionate representation given to the large metropolitan areas of the state.
-Under this scenario, the democratic process is a sham that has completely undermined the concept of a functioning representative republic.
+Under the current scenario, the democratic process is a sham that has completely undermined the concept of a functioning representative republic.

-Thanks to the Warren Court decision in Reynolds v.
+As a result of the Warren Court decision in Reynolds v.
 Sims, 377 U.S. 533 (1964), the California Senate was required to revert to the pre-Proposition 28 configuration.
-While I challenge the Warren Court had any jurisdiction to interfere with the internal configuration of a state legislature—an example of judicial overreach—it did usurp authority and the States complied.
+While I challenge that the Warren Court had any jurisdiction to interfere with the internal configuration of a state legislature—to me an example of judicial overreach—it did usurp authority over the States and unfortunately the States complied.

-As a result, Los Angeles County now has 14 of the 40 State Senators, and the large metropolitan centers of the bay area and Los Angeles combined control both the Assembly and Senate once again.
-With a few politicians from these few counties controlling the show, the rest of the State be damned.
+As a result, Los Angeles County now has 14 of the 40 State Senators, and the large metropolitan centers of the bay area and Los Angeles combined have enough seats to control both the Assembly and Senate once again.
+Due to the dynamics of today’s urban culture, these large metropolitan areas are dominated by the Left leaning Democratic Party political agenda.
+Politicians from these few counties can control the show, the rest of the State be damned.

-By in large, majority controlling state legislators act independent of the best interests of the public, creating law to suit their ideologies or whims.
+As a result, a few state legislators can (and do) act independent of the best interests of the public, creating law to suit their whims and ideological agenda.

 Dumbed down and naïve people may think they have a choice in California, but they don’t.